 JAI Migration

-Eclipse ImageN offers a migration path for developers using the Java Advanced Imaging Framework:
+Eclipse ImageN offers a migration path for developers migrating from the Java Advanced Imaging Framework:

 • org.eclipse.imagen:imagen-all: includes the core library, bundled with supported operators for which test cases have been provided.